abedakhanam/Movie-App/README.md

 #### Overview

-The backend of the Movie Review App provides a RESTful API to handle user authentication, movie management, reviews, and favorite list.
-It is built with Express.js and TypeScript, using PostgreSQL as the database with Sequelize ORM, and incorporates Elasticsearch for advanced searching capabilities.
-Images are stored locally using Multer, with compression handled by Sharp.
+The backend of the Movie Review App is built with Express.js and TypeScript, using PostgreSQL with Sequelize ORM for database management.
+Elasticsearch powers the advanced search functionality, and Multer with Sharp is used for image uploads and compression.

 #### Features